Twipped/twipped.com/posts/2018-08-24-cycle-dynamics.md

 There's a lot about all of this that we don't know.
 Modern trans medical care is little more than a decade old (while trans hormone therapy has been around for well over a century, WPATH in its current incarnation has only existed since 2007, and the current Standards of Care, which were a significant improvement over previous versions, came out in 2011).
 Prior to that, transgender care was largely ignored, or considered a fringe practice.
 Additionally, the trans population is _exploding_ in size right now because stigmas are reducing and awareness is climbing, people are coming out and starting hormone therapy in record numbers.
 Estimates of total transgender individuals have [more than doubled](https://www.nytimes.com/2016/07/01/health/transgender-population.html?_r=0) in the last 5 years.
 Suddenly we're learning all sorts of new things about the medical behavior of transgender individuals, but also medical science is just starting to pay attention.
 The medical community [hadn't even officially recognized that trans women could breastfeed](https://www.nytimes.com/2018/02/15/health/transgender-woman-breast-feed.html) until this year, which the trans community had known for decades.

-No one is studying trans women's periods (at least, publicly).
+No one is studying trans women's periods (at least, that I could find).
 Many existing notions for how womens bodies work are based on the assumption that estrogen and progesterone fluctuations cause these reactions.
 I can't find any research into responses to FSH outside of the ovaries, it's just not been studied.
 I couldn't even find data on LH and FSH levels in trans women, just a general expectation that it will be significantly lower than cis women because of the elevated estrogen levels.

 Thus, the following is merely my conjecture on what is happening in the body, based on observations in myself and anecdotal accounts from other trans women.